Apple Tasting Party

 Discuss apples, how they grow.
 Identify different types of apples and how they can be used to make other things.

-Show children variety of apples and foods made from apples.
+Show children a variety of apples and foods made from apples.

 Allow each child to have a taste of all the items (applesauce, apple juice, baked apple, apple pie, apple cake, apple butter on bread).